SESAME User Policy

 The SESAME User Policy lays down the conditions that govern the use of the Centre’s facilities.
 It defines inter alia conditions for access to the Facility, the definition of different types of use and users, criteria for selecting proposals, and procedures for applying for beam time and selecting proposals.

 The SESAME User Policy was adopted at the 28th meeting of the SESAME Council in May 2016.
-Amendments were introduced at the Council’s 37th meeting in December 2020.
+Amendments were introduced at the Council’s 37th meeting in December 2020 and 44th meeting in May 2024.

 Preamble